Taikson/bully/README.md

 You **must** already have Wiire's Pixiewps installed.
 The latest version can be found here: [https://github.com/wiire/pixiewps](https://github.com/wiire/pixiewps).

+Fork info: This fork is only intended to make the progran exit uden certain circumstances, like being stalled by AP WPS session, to make easier atomation scripts development.

 # Requirements

 `apt-get -y install build-essential libpcap-dev libssl-dev aircrack-ng pixiewps`